Read our case studies

 Mrs L had vascular dementia and other health problems.
 She had recently moved into nursing care which was NHS funded.
 Her personal living expenses were now very small.

-Her niece contacted us about a letter Mrs L had received from her ex-husband’s solicitors.
+Mrs L received from her ex-husband’s solicitors.

 Her ex-husband had made an application for an order to stop the maintenance payments but Mrs L’s consent was required to get the original maintenance order changed by the court.
 Mrs L didn’t have the mental capacity to make that decision.